 On this episode of Misfortune: A Financial Crimes Podcast, Adam and Danger discuss the bizarre case of Belle Gibson, a blogger and “alternative health advocate” who built a business off claims that she had cured her cancer through natural remedies and healthy eating.
 Our guest is Beau Donelly, an award-winning journalist who written for many Australian publications including The Sydney Morning Herald.
 In 2015 Beau, along with fellow journalist Nick Toscano, uncovered the truth behind Belle Gibson’s lies.
 In November 2017, Beau and Nick published The Woman Who Fooled The World: Belle Gibson’s cancer con, and the darkness at the heart of the wellness industry.

-Listen and subscribe via iTunes – and if you like what you hear, please rate and review as well.
+…and if you like what you hear, please rate and review us on iTunes.
 We appreciate it!